jbnu55343/scm_deeponet/RESPONSE_TO_REVIEWERS_FINAL.md

 ---

-### Comment 5: Physical Interpretation of DeepONet
+### Comment 5: DeepONet Methodology
-**Comment:** The physical meaning of the "Branch" and "Trunk" inputs in the context of traffic flow is not clearly explained.
+**Comment:** Insufficient rigor in DeepONet methodology: (1) The correspondence between branch/trunk inputs and physical traffic variables is unclear.
+(2) Algorithmic pseudocode is missing, and some variables are inconsistently defined between text and formulas.
+(3) The concept of “functional inputs” is mentioned but not explained in the traffic context, and appears only in the abstract and contribution sections.

 **Response:**
-We agree that the physical interpretation is crucial.
-We have added a dedicated subsection to clarify this and included a new schematic diagram.
-We explicitly map the "Branch" network to the temporal history (system inertia) and the "Trunk" network to the contemporaneous context (boundary conditions).
-This formulation aligns with the operator learning perspective, where the model approximates the mapping from the historical state trajectory to the future state, modulated by the environmental boundary conditions.
+We agree that the methodology required more rigor.
+(1) **Physical Interpretation:** We have added a dedicated subsection (4.5) and a new schematic diagram (Figure 1) to explicitly map the "Branch" network to the temporal history (system inertia) and the "Trunk" network to the contemporaneous context (boundary conditions).
+(2) **Pseudocode:** We have added a detailed algorithmic pseudocode (Algorithm 1) in Section 4.5 to clarify the training and inference procedures, ensuring variable consistency between the text and the algorithm.
+(3) **Functional Inputs:** We have clarified the concept of "functional inputs" in the traffic context, explaining how the historical speed sequence acts as the input function $u$ that defines the system's state, which the operator maps to the future state.

 **Changes:**
 1.  **New Figure:** We added **Figure 1 (Schematic of DeepONet Architecture)** in Section 4.4, which visually illustrates the Branch (History) and Trunk (Context) separation and their interaction via the dot product.
 (Section 4.5, Figure 3, Lines 495-500)
 2.  **Textual Explanation:** We explicitly define the branch inputs as the "historical speed sequence" ($\mathbf{s}_{t-L+1:t}$), representing the temporal inertia, and the trunk inputs as the "contemporaneous context" ($\mathbf{u}_t$), representing boundary conditions.
 (Section 4.5, Lines 505-515)
+3.  **Pseudocode:** We added **Algorithm 1** in Section 4.5 to detail the training and inference steps.

 ---